jakechaley/section-in-review/README.md

 ## Description

-_This is the secon HTML & CSS page we made as a pair group at [Epicodus](https://epicodus.com), and the first to incorporate [Bootstrap](https://github.com/twbs/bootstrap)!
+_This is the second HTML & CSS page we made as a pair group at [Epicodus](https://epicodus.com), and the first to incorporate [Bootstrap](https://github.com/twbs/bootstrap)!
 We worked [the assignment for this page](https://www.learnhowtoprogram.com/introduction-to-programming/git-html-and-css/bootstrap-basic-elements) from [our curriculum](https://learnhowtoprogram.com) on Thursday